 Imagine the synergy that comes from having a student review their classmates´ projects and reviews them using an evaluation rubric.
 Following peer reviews such as this one the type of conversation that can occur is a benefit of online learning.

-This is only one example of how much the discussion process can be improved.
+This is only one example of how much the discussion process can be improved with online classes.

 4. Greater focus on learning.

-The distractions that occur on a day-to-day basis in person are greatly reduced when using online learning.
+The distractions that occur on a day-to-day basis in person can be greatly reduced when using online learning correctly.

-For example, students are no longer concerned with other students’ clothing, physical appearances, etc. Many of these focuses can divert attention away from learning and cause the instructional time to be lost dealing with conflicts.
+For example, students are no longer concerned with other students’ clothing, physical appearances, etc. My years working in a middle school setting have shown me that many of these focuses can divert attention away from learning and cause instructional time to be lost dealing with conflicts.